Touch The Wall Fingers touching James W Herrick Jr's name on the Wall

 Throughout the years from 1973 to 1996, I had been writing to Sally and Dan Kennedy.
 When we moved to Florida, Sally and I discovered that we were just miles from each other.

 In the summer of 1996, I received word from Sally that John's body had been found and the new DNA technique had been used to identify his remains.
 A funeral would be held in Arlington National Cemetery on August 2, 1996, and she invited me to attend.
-My husband, transferred his air miles into a round-trip ticket so I could be there but not for closure.
+My husband, transferred his air miles into a round-trip ticket so I could be there to welcome John home.
 The trip to Washington DC and to Arlington National Cemetery was to find peace in my heart for John.

 - click to enlarge